Occupational Therapy For Adults

 Swallowing Assessment

 Screening people with one or a combination of the signs mentioned is vital to avoid malnutrition, choking, and other complications such as pneumonia.
-At SoCal speech and swallow therapy center, our highly skilled pathologist will assess to see how you eat and drink.
+At Speak Live Play, our highly skilled pathologist will assess to see how you eat and drink.
 Like other diseases, when swallowing difficulties are identified early, our specialist can tailor care and treatment that responds to the specific needs of the patient.
 Our speech therapist will ask you a series of questions to help them develop a detailed assessment of your swallowing abilities.
 Here are some of the things that you can expect from our assessment.

 • The speech therapist will ask you about your health.
 Here you will discuss things such as past surgeries, illnesses, and past swallowing problems.